10+ Best Global Payroll Services for International Companies

 - What kind of workflows are possible and maybe automated?

-- What kind of tax regulations do we need to be concerned with if we hire in X or Y country?
+- What tax regulations should we be concerned with if we hire in X or Y country?

 - How will this solution fit into the rest of my tech stack and therefore what integrations do I need?